 On April 6, 2023, the Receiver mailed distribution checks by U.S. Mail to those who were entitled to receive one and did not require address confirmation.
 For more information, please see the Receiver's status report on the first interim distribution, which was filed on July 13, 2023.
 Doc.
-747. Importantly, the distribution checks, as stated both on the check itself and in the accompanying letter, must be negotiated within 120 days - i.e., by

-August 4, 2023.
-After 120 days, the check will be null and void, and the money will revert to the Receivership.
+747. Importantly, the distribution checks, as stated both on the check itself and in the accompanying letter, were required to have been negotiated within 120 days - i.e., by August 4, 2023.
+After 120 days, unnegotiated checks became null and void, and the money has reverted to the Receivership.
+Fortunately, no checks have reverted to the Receivership at this time.